Best Bond vehicles: The best cars, planes and more from the films

 Of course, no list of the best Bond vehicles would be complete without the iconic Aston Martin DB5.
 It appeared in various Bond films including Goldfinger, Thunderball, Goldeneye, Tomorrow Never Dies and Casino Royale.

-This iconic car boasted all sorts of gadgets from wheel slashing blades to machine guns built into the front wings and more.
-One of the official cars was up for auction back in 2010 and another is going to auction at Sotheby's on 15-17 August 2019.
-It's expected to fetch as much as $6 million as well.
+This iconic car boasted all sorts of gadgets from wheel-slashing blades to machine guns built into the front wings and more.
+One of the official cars was up for auction back in 2010 and another was auctioned at Sotheby's on 15 August 2019.
+It sold for $6 million, and change.

 Aston Martin V8 Volante

 Another classic Bond car, this time from The Living Daylights.
-The Aston Martin V8 Volante might not have been the sleekest or most interesting looking Aston, but it was still a cracker.
+The Aston Martin V8 Volante might not have been the sleekest or most interesting-looking Aston, but it was still a cracker.
 Especially interesting with the ability to suddenly sprout skies and tear up the snowy slopes.
 The addition of rocket boosters only made the V8 Volante even more appealing.

 Little Nellie